tblobaum/nQuery/README.markdown

-nQuery is a minimalist DOM manipulation framework that is bringing jQuery methods to the server so you dont have to serve client side javascript in order to make a realtime cross-browser compatible 'aerogel' app.
+nQuery is a minimalist DOM manipulation framework that is bringing jQuery methods to the server so you dont have to serve client side javascript in order to make a realtime cross-browser compatible 'lightweight' app.

-The current API matches both jquery and zepto counterparts, so you can include either one on the client side.
+The current API matches both jquery and zepto counterparts, so you can include either one on the client side for the same effect.

 The goal is to have a full DOM manipulation framework that works in realtime from the server side.
-If you can get away with only using jQuery in your application,this means you can completely isolate your client. nQuery methods work seamlessly with the server side of your code.
+If you can get away with only using jQuery in your application, this means you can completely isolate your client away from your application logic. nQuery methods work seamlessly with the server side of your code.

 <img src='http://upload.wikimedia.org/wikipedia/commons/3/3e/MVC_Diagram_3.jpg' />